ebuchman/blog/content/posts/coins-history.md

 With the collapse of Carolinginan political authority, the counts took over their local mints and minting fragmented again.
 There is an overall decline in the use of money.
-The Vikings, which are extracting payments from kingdoms across Europe, dont care so much for coinage as such, and treat it all by weight.
+The Vikings, which are extracting payments from kingdoms across Europe, don't care so much for coinage as such, and treat it all by weight.
 Thus does silver come to accumulate in the north.

 ## Saxon Silver